What is Ramnit?

 Ramnit is a family of malware-distribution trojans.
 Depending on particular variants, anti-virus suites can detect Ramnit as "Win32/Ramnit.A" or "Win32/Ramnit.B".
 These viruses infiltrate systems without users' consent and open "backdoors" for other malware to infiltrate the system.
 Therefore, its presence typically leads to further computer infections.

 As mentioned above, Ramnit is used to proliferate a number of viruses.
-These viruses have different developers and their behavior may also differ accordingly (some encrypt data, others steal information, cause further chain infections, etc.), however, all pose a direct threat to your privacy and computer/data safety.
+These have different developers and their behavior might also differ accordingly (some encrypt data, others steal information, cause further chain infections, etc.), however, all pose a direct threat to your privacy and computer/data safety.
 Therefore, eliminating all viruses on the system is paramount.

 How did Ramnit infiltrate my computer?